Here's a quick checklist for making a will in Minnesota:

 To finalize your will in Minnesota:

-Alternatively, if you are not able to sign your will because of a mental or physical limitation, you can instruct someone else to sign your will in front of you, or your conservator can sign your will with a court order.
-Minn.
-Stat. § 524.2-502.
+If you are not able to sign your will because of a mental or physical limitation, you can instruct someone else to sign your will in front of you, or your conservator can sign your will with a court order.
+(Minn.
+Stat. § 524.2-502 (2023).)

-Although Minnesota does allow an "interested" person who stands to inherit from your will serve as a witness, that might not be a good idea and you might want only disinterested witnesses so that there is not an appearance that someone was coercing you into signing it.
-Minn.
-Stat. § 524.2-505.
+Although Minnesota allows an "interested" person who will inherit from you to serve as a witness, that might not be a good idea.
+You might want only disinterested witnesses so that there is no appearance that someone was coercing you into signing your will.
+(Minn.
+Stat. § 524.2-505 (2023).)

 No, in Minnesota, you do not need to notarize your will to make it legal.

-However, Minnesota allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
+However, Minnesota allows you to make your will "self-proving" and you'll need to use a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 Yes.
 In Minnesota, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.

 Minnesota law presumes you intended to replace your old will with the new one if you disposed of all of your estate in your new will.
-If you didn't dispose of all of your estate, Michigan law presumes you only wanted your new will to add to the old one.
+If you didn't dispose of all of your estate, Minnesota law presumes you only wanted your new will to add to the old one.
 In this situation, your executor should follow the instructions in both wills.
 If you have a contradictory term in your wills, your executor should follow the instructions in the new will.
-Minn.
-Stat. § 524.2-507.
+(Minn.
+Stat. § 524.2-507 (2023).)

 If you and your spouse divorce (or if a court determines that your marriage is not legal), Minnesota law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
 However, if you happen to remarry your ex or if you specifically state in your will (or divorce decree) that divorce should not affect the provisions in your will, then these rules won't apply.
-Minn.
-Stat. § 524.2-804.
 If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.
+(Minn.
+Stat. § 524.2-804 (2023).)

 If you need to make changes to your will, it's best to revoke it and make a new one.
 However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).